ejgoodwin/sum_parser/README.md

 # Python parser
 The program takes 3 specific datasets in csv format.
-It reads and cleans the data and uploads it to MongoDB.
+It reads and cleans the data and uploads them to MongoDB.
 The program uses agregation to create visualisations based on features across multiple datasets.
 Tkinter is used to build a Python UI.

 ## Tech stack